Suraj-1408/Suraj-1408/README.md

 ## Hi there 👋
 #  About Me:
-I am currently working on full stack web application project as intern in one startup.<br>Looking to collaborate on web development and open-source projects.<br><br>
+Currently interning as full stack intern in one startup.<br>Looking to collaborate on web development and open-source projects.<br><br>

 ## 🌐 Socials: